vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 ## Outstanding Questions

-- Should Vector load `--config-dir /etc/vector` by default instead of loading `--config /etc/vector/vector.toml` in order to handle subfolders out of the box?
+- Should Vector load `--config-dir /etc/vector` by default instead of loading `--config /etc/vector/vector.toml` to handle subfolders out of the box?

 ## Plan Of Attack

 Incremental steps to execute this change.
 These will be converted to issues after the RFC is approved:

-- [ ] Update the loading process to load components in order to implement the [strategy design pattern](https://rust-unofficial.github.io/patterns/patterns/behavioural/strategy.html).
+- [ ] Update the loading process to load components to implement the [strategy design pattern](https://rust-unofficial.github.io/patterns/patterns/behavioural/strategy.html).
 - [ ] Load `transforms` from subfolder
 - [ ] Load `sinks` from subfolder
 - [ ] Load `sources` from subfolder